πŸ“©Sending Transactions on Solana

 • Build and send the optimized transaction

-• Return the transaction signature, if successful
+• Return the transaction signature if successful

-Requiring the recommended value (or higher) for our staked connections ensures that Helius sends high-quality transactions and that we wont be rate-limited by validators.
+Requiring the recommended value (or higher) for our staked connections ensures that Helius sends high-quality transactions and that we won't be rate-limited by validators.

 Node.js SDK